 Biofrontera delivers final documents for processing the last open issues in the drug application of BF-200 ALA

-Leverkusen, Germany - In the new drug application for Biofrontera's medicinal product for the treatment of actinic keratosis, ongoing at the European Medicines Agency EMA, the documents for processing the last open issues have been submitted as scheduled.
+Leverkusen, Germany, September 27, 2011 - In the new drug application for Biofrontera's medicinal product for the treatment of actinic keratosis, ongoing at the European Medicines Agency EMA, the documents for processing the last open issues have been submitted as scheduled.
 BF-200 ALA is in the centralized procedure for the approval of new medicinal products, in which new, innovative drugs are approved for the entire European Union in a single step.

 The centralized procedure comprises two rounds in which all European agencies may request additional documents and raise open issues.
 In May 2011 Biofrontera delivered documents and answers to the first round of open issues, and on schedule the agencies started the second round in July.
 The new documents were provided to the agencies in September since the EMA does not offer a date in August.

 This final step towards the expected approval in the fourth quarter of this year constitutes an important milestone in the history of the company.
 The responsible committee within the EMA (Committee for Medicinal Products for Human Use) should now provide their final opinion on the approval in October.